overfriended/overfriendeds-bot/README.md

 # OVERFRIENDED'S BOT
 ## Based
-Off of OhGodMusicBot for music.
+Off of https://github.com/bdistin/OhGodMusicBot for music.
+Modified for personal use by overfriended.